Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Creating meaningful relationships can lead to better job opportunities or advancements in your current position.
-Establishing strong networks shouldn’t only target senior employees, but also former and present colleagues, as well as attendance at industry gatherings and events.
+Making meaningful connections can result in better job opportunities or advancements within your current position.
+The creation of strong networks shouldn’t be limited to senior employees, as well as former and current colleagues, and also attending industry conferences and other events.

 How Can You Network Better?